coopcycle/coopcycle/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **In order to**  `achieve something`
-A clear description of a goal you want to archive
+A clear description of a goal you want to achieve

 **I want** `something to be added or changed`
 A clear and concise description of what is to be added or changed in the software